You are here

 - Use of verterbrate animals

-Approval must be secured from the University Committee on the Use and Care of Animals (UCUCA) for any proposed activity involving vertebrate animals during the proposed project period.
+Approval must be secured from the Institutional Animal Care and Use Committee (IACUC - formerly called UCUCA) for any proposed activity involving vertebrate animals during the proposed project period.

 - Use of recombinant DNA